wonderwhy-er/DesktopCommanderMCP

 read_process_output

-Read output from a running process with intelligent completion detection.
+Read output from a running process with file-like pagination support.

 SMART FEATURES: